Dalton Philips: Career

 His retailing career began in New Zealand, where he began as a store manager.
 He then had 11 jobs in 14 countries, including an appointment to Jardine Matheson's Dairy Farm International.
-He joined Walmart in 1998, and after working in Brazil, rose to the position of Chief Operating Officer in Germany.
+He joined Walmart in 1998, and after working in Brazil, rose to the position of chief operating officer in Germany.
 He then joined the Weston family retail operation as CEO of upmarket Irish department store group Brown Thomas in 2007, and then becoming chief operating officer of Canadian retailer Loblaw in January 2007, under Allan Leighton.

-After Morrisons CEO Marc Bolland announced his departure to Marks and Spencers in December 2009, Philips was appointed in a surprise move as his replacement in January 2010.
+After Morrisons CEO Marc Bolland announced his departure to Marks and Spencer in December 2009, Philips was appointed in a surprise move as his replacement in January 2010.
 However, Leighton worked with Morrisons chairman Sir Ian Gibson during his tenure at Asda, and is good friends with founder Sir Ken Morrison.

-At Morrisons annual AGM in June 2014, Morrisons former chairman Morrison blasted Phillips and his new board of directors for their running of the company Morrison inherited from his father, stating, "I have something like 1000 bullocks and, having listened to your presentation, Dalton, you’ve got a lot more bullshit that me".
+At Morrisons annual AGM in June 2014, Morrisons former chairman Morrison blasted Phillips and his new board of directors for their running of the company Morrison inherited from his father, stating, "I have something like 1000 bullocks and, having listened to your presentation, Dalton, you’ve got a lot more bullshit than me".
 Morrison's comments were backed up by his nephew Chris Blundell, who controls most of the remaining family stake in the supermarket, also told the board it needed rescuing, and welcomed the decision by chairman Sir Ian Gibson to leave the business next year after months of pressure.

 In January 2015, Philips was ousted as chief executive of Wm Morrison after several years of poor performance, a halving of profit and a series of strategic U-turns at what was previously one of Britain’s most successful supermarket chains.

 Philips, as well as being the former chairman of Byron, and of the Ridgeon Group, is currently a senior advisor with the Boston Consulting Group, and is a director on three other boards: industrial plastic group One51 Plc., the UK High Street retailer Wilko, and the Social Innovation Fund, a provider of growth capital to Irish social enterprises.

 In October 2017, after moving back to his native Ireland from Yorkshire, Philips became chief executive of DAA, a global airports and travel retail group owned by the Irish State and headquartered at Dublin Airport.

 Philips was a member of the Irish government's high-level task force on covid-19 vaccination rollout.

 In 2020, Philips was awarded UCD Alumnus of the Year in Arts & Humanities.

 In May 2022, Philips announced he would be leaving DAA to join Greencore.